 The User Profile page contains the following information about your user:

-- Contact properties (user fields), which includes their name and sign up date, as well as any other preferences or demographic data you know about them.
+- User fields, which includes their name and sign up date, as well as any other preferences or demographic data you know about them.
 This data helps you tailor the messages you send.

 - Events related to the messages you've sent this user, and their interactions with those messages.

 - Custom events, which gather your choice of custom information.
 These events are often related to something the user has done on your website or in your mobile app (and that you send to Iterable using an API call).

 - The message channels, message types, and lists to which they're subscribed (marketing and transactional, for all message mediums).

 - This user's current Brand Affinity™ score, a value generated by Iterable AI to indicate how likely they are to engage with your brand.

 These fields and events update as you send information to Iterable, and as users engage with the messages you send them.

 In order to view the User Profile page in Iterable, your role must include the View User Profiles and Data permission.